syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 {% endhighlight %}
 {% endtabs %}

+You can download the entire source code here.

 ### Using event

 By using the [ImageSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.DataFormItem.html#Syncfusion_XForms_DataForm_DataFormItem_ImageSource) property in the `DataFormItem`, you can load the image as label.